The Ska Vengers

-The Ska Vengers is a New Delhi-based Indian band that blends ska, dub, punk, jazz, and rap in their music, along with various experimental styles.
-The group consists of Stefan Kaye (keyboards, percussion, theremin, backing vocals), Delhi Sultanate (vocals), Begum X (vocals), The Late Nikhil Vasudevan (drums, backing vocals), Chaitanya "Chaz" Bhalla (guitars), and Tony Guinard (bass, backing vocals).
+The Ska Vengers is an Indian, New Delhi–based band that blends ska, dub, punk, jazz, and rap in their music, along with various experimental styles.
+The group consists of Stefan "Flexi" K (keyboards, percussion, theremin, backing vocals), Delhi Sultanate (vocals), Begum X (vocals), "the Late" Nikhil Vasudevan (drums, backing vocals), Chaitanya "Chaz" Bhalla (guitars), and Tony Guinard (bass, backing vocals).

 History

 Self-titled debut album

 The Ska Vengers released their debut, self-titled album, in 2013, on Times Music.
 The first single, "Rough and Mean", explored the topic of misogyny in Indian society.

 During the 2014 Indian general election, the band released "Modi, a Message to You", an animated music video adaption of the famous song "Rudy a Message to You", denouncing the candidate and current Prime Minister of India, Narendra Modi, and the issues surrounding his involvement in the 2002 Gujarat riots, as well as his right-wing inclinations.
 Subsequently, the band members received numerous death threats over this video.

 In 2015, they released a music video for the song "Badda", this time only on their YouTube channel.